 \textit{Illustrations}.--- We begin by presenting two simple (toy) examples that clearly illustrate our proposed idea, followed by more detailed and non-trivial cases of repurposing quantum states in sequential resource distillation tasks of practical interest.
-This is a warm up for our main examples to distill private randomness from the residual states of private key distillation from states using Gottesman-Lo protocol and adapted version of Devetak-Winter protocol.
-We consider private randomness as a secondary resource given its wide importance in various applications~\cite{ACC+25,BeraReview}, for examples, one-use token generation for online banking, password suggestions in online applications, and secret key generation\cite{Gisin-crypto}.
-Private randomness is also related to the extractable work from a quantum state~\cite{HHH+05,DS25,BGD25}.
-It is also one of the indisputable successful practical application of quantum information theory via quantum randomness generation (see review in~\cite{Pirandola2020}).
+This is a warm-up for our main examples, which distill private randomness from the residual states of private key distillation using the Gottesman-Lo protocol and an adapted version of the Devetak-Winter protocol.
+We consider private randomness as a secondary resource given its wide importance across various applications~\cite{ACC+25,BeraReview}, for example, one-use token generation for online banking, password suggestions in online applications, and secret key generation~\cite{Gisin-crypto}.
+Private randomness is also one of the indisputable successful practical applications of quantum information theory due to quantum randomness generation protocols (see review in~\cite{Pirandola2020}).
+It is also related to the extractable work from a quantum state~\cite{HHH+05,DS25,BGD25}.